 Dr. Avedisian has received several recognitions for his research.
 These include the James Harry Potter Gold Medal of the American Society of Mechanical Engineers (ASME) in 1999 for outstanding contributions in research related to the thermodynamic sciences, and the Heat Transfer Memorial Award by the ASME in 2006 for his significant contributions in the field of heat transfer associated with multiphase processes.

 He is a Fellow of the AIAA and the ASME and is on the editorial board of the web-based journal Frontiers in Heat and Mass Transfer.
 He previously served on the editorial boards of other journals including the AIAA Journal of Propulsion and Power, the ASME Journal of Energy Resources Technology, the ASME Journal of Heat Transfer, and Atomization and Sprays.
 On the personal side, Dr. Avedisian has long enjoyed building radio controlled boats and planes.
 In 2001 he set a U.S. national record for the longest flight of an electric powered radio controlled unmanned air vehicle flying indoors.
-Professor Avedisian is also the current faculty advisor to the Cornell Unmanned Air (CUAIR) Systems Team that became World Champion at the 2013 AUVSI Student Unmanned Air Systems Competition and which came in second at the 2014 competition.
+Professor Avedisian is also the current faculty advisor to the Cornell Unmanned Air (CUAIR) Systems Team that became World Champion at the 2013 AUVSI Student Unmanned Air Systems Competition.
+Since then, they have come in second at the 2014 competition, the 2016 competition, and the 2017 Competition.

 We are pursuing research that cuts across a variety of disciplines, including heat transfer and combustion.
 Problems are pursued from an experimental (as contrasted with a purely computational or theoretical) approach.
-Recent projects include studies of droplet combustion; micro-scale boiling on impulsively heated thin metal films; and film boiling to promote thermal decomposition.
+Current projects include studies of droplet combustion, film boiling to promote thermal decomposition or organic liquids, and phase change processes of highly superheated liquids.

 Teaching interests center around heat transfer and related topics.